Monday, January 13, 2025

 8. Have there been similar drone incidents in other states?

-Yes, reports of drones have surfaced in other states, including Virginia and Massachusetts, where they were seen hovering over beaches and private properties.
+Yes, reports of similar drone activity have surfaced in other states, including Virginia and Massachusetts, where they have been observed hovering over beaches and private properties.

 9. Why are residents concerned about the drones?

-The Virginia National Guard had no aircraft operating in that area Thursday night, according to spokesperson A.A.
-Puryear.
+The Virginia National Guard confirmed that no military aircraft were operating in that area on Thursday night.

-In Massachusetts, 10 to 15 drones were reported hovering over a house Thursday night in Cape Cod.
+In Massachusetts, residents in Cape Cod reported sightings of 10 to 15 drones hovering over a house on Thursday night.

 Use of Our Content